There are so many myths out there about head lice. You probably know (or believe) some of these.

 There’s no such thing as a few head lice.
 ONE adult louse and suddenly everyone in the family is scratching.

 Dealing with them exposed us to a lot of a itching and combing but also meant we had to learn about and dispel a number of myths about head lice.

 There are some affiliate links in this post!
-That means that any purchases you make through these links will help support the blog and keep ‘the lights on’, so to speak.
+That means that if you purchase through these links I may earn a small commission.
 The best part is – there’s no extra cost to you.